Northermata2387/F28-capstone-project/README.md

 ![My Plant List delete image](/images/README-images/02-delete.JPG "My Plant List delete image")

 Then using the form on the left you can start adding plants to your list.
 The new plant should include a Name, Type, Family, Zone, Sun needs, Companion Plants, Insects to watch out for, and a URL image address you woudl like to use.
+Click the submit buttom when ready to add the new plant to your list.

 ![My Plant List input image](/images/README-images/03-inputs.JPG "My Plant List input image")

-Once you have your plants added to the site you can print, take a screen shot, or open the page with you when the site is hosted.
+Once you have your plants added to the site you can print, take a screen shot for on the go use.

 ![My Plant List live image](/images/README-images/04-live.JPG "My Plant List live image")